bigscience-workshop/data_tooling/pii-manager/README.md

 # Pii Manager

-This repository builds a Python package that performs PII processing for text data i.e. replacement/tagging/extraction of PII in the text.
+This repository builds a Python package that performs PII processing for text data i.e. replacement/tagging/extraction of PII (Personally Identifiable Information aka [Personal Data]) items existing in the text.

 The PII Tasks in the package are structured by language & country, since many of the PII elements are language- and/or -country dependent.